Please also see my All-TimeTeam Index.

 Ferenc Puskas was one of the greatest footballers in history.
 He scored 84 goals in 85 international matches for Hungary.
 He became Olympic champion in 1952 and led his nation to the final of the 1954 World Cup where he was named the tournament's best player.
 He played with Honved at home and went to Real Madrid after the Soviet invasion.
 With Alfredo Di Stefano, Raymond Kapo, etc, Real Maadrid became the greatest club team in history.

--- Vicente del Bosque also played one season under
+-- Vicente del Bosque also played one season under him.

 -- Camacho arrived after the departure of Miguel Muñoz.